 3. Consequences.
-Theories of human history shape responses to current reality and must be tested by what they motivate their believers to do.
-For example: The Nazis accepted as historical truth that human history is a struggle between races where the superior race dominates all others.
-This theory motivated them to try to eliminate races they considered inferior.
-They built special death camps to exterminate "inferior" races.
-This was, a direct consequence of their racist version of history.
-Every theory of history must be judged by the consequences of the acts it motivates its adherents to commit.
-Likewise, every theory of society and of economics must be judged by what it motivates its adherents to do and by the outcome of their acts.
+Versions of past history shape people's responses to current reality and must be evaluated by what they motivate their believers to do.
+For example: The Nazis saw human history as a struggle between races where the superior race dominates all others.
+This motivated them to try to eliminate races they considered inferior.
+They built death camps to exterminate "inferior" races.
+This was, a direct consequence of their version of history.
+Communists believed they posses the "Laws of History".
+This justified their rule by "History experts", the political bureaucracy.
+Theories of history must be evaluated by the consequences of the acts they motivate their believers to enact.
+Likewise, all theories of society and of economics must be evaluated by what they motivate their believers to do and by the outcome of their acts.

-There is no "Objective truth" as all truth is subjective, but this does not mean all subjective truths have equal validity or are all untrustworthy.
+There can be no "Objective truth" as all truth is subjective, but this does not mean all subjective truths have equal validity or that all are untrustworthy.
 Those that pass the Integration-Prediction-Consequence tests can be accepted as currently valid.

-Current validity must be tested repeatedly and can always be disproved or improved.
+Current validity must be repeatedly tested and can always be disproved or improved.

 All said above applies to sequences of related facts, to historical and social processes.
 It applies also to TV documentaries and to all interpretations of historical reality - including all social and scientific theories, and also to our thinking.
-Our mind (not our brain) edits the data it receives from our sense organs to prevent us drowning in a deluge of data.
-A tiny fraction of sensory data becomes "information" and is shaped into "concepts".
+Our mind (not our brain) edits the data it receives from our sense organs to prevent us from drowning in an ocean of data.
+A tiny part of sensory data becomes "information" and is shaped into "concepts".
 Concepts must be tested repeatedly, and improved.

 So much for descriptions of reality but what about reality itself?
-Contrary to uncritical impressions "Reality" is not a set of clearly defined, fixed, facts; it is like an evolving cumulus cloud with new shapes appearing in it.
-The shapes allow us to impose various definitions on them but no shapes or their definitions are final.
-The "Reality Cumulus" itself evades any final definition and constantly evolves in two ways:
+Contrary to uncritical impressions "Reality" is not a set of well defined, fixed, facts; it is more like an evolving cumulus cloud with new shapes appearing in it.
+The shapes allow us to impose various definitions on them but no shapes - or definition - is final.
+The "Reality Cumulus" itself evades final definition and constantly evolves in two ways: